QMCPACK/qmcpack/docs/methods.rst

 ---------------------

-Like DMC, RMC is a projector-based method that allows sampling of the fixed-node wavefunciton.
+Like DMC, RMC is a projector-based method that allows sampling of the fixed-node wavefunction.
 However, by exploiting the path-integral formulation of Schrödinger’s equation, the RMC algorithm can offer some advantages over traditional DMC, such as sampling both the mixed and pure fixed-node distributions in polynomial time, as well as not having